montioo/backyardbot/plugins/sprinklerinterface/README.md

 BUT: This may be something that is not only related to this plugin but is important to the whole backyardbot and thus should be defined in the byb docs?

-## Communication between Backend and Fronten
+## Communication between Backend and Frontend

 All messages need to follow a certain structure, regardless of whether they are sent from the frontend to the backend or vice versa.